 Prepare the Noodles

-Bring Water to a Boil: Fill a large pot with water and bring it to a boil.
-Season the pasta with a little salt.
+Bring Water to a Boil Fill a large pot with water and bring the water to a boil.
+Add a bit of salt to the pasta.

-Boil the Pasta: Drop in 10 oz of linguine into the boiling water.
-Cook them according to package instructions, about 8-10 minutes, until al dente.
+Add the Pasta: Add 10 oz of linguine to the boiling water.
+Prepare them as per package direction, roughly 8-10 minutes, or until al dente.

 Prepare the Beef and Sauce